chrisandoryan/Plainmaker/README.md

 Each of the methods you override should return a dictionary containing two attributes: **headers** and **body**.
 These attributes represent the HTTP headers and body that you want to add to the original request or response.

-Hence, when Burpsuite intercepts an HTTP request or response, it will insert the headers and body from your dictionary into the original request or response.
+Hence, when Burpsuite intercepts an HTTP request or response, it will insert/update the headers and body from your dictionary into the original request or response.

 ![Plainmaker Burp Preview 1](graphics/Plainmaker-Burp-Preview1.png)